hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 >
 {: .callout}

-## Invoking Kokkos through input file or through command-line?
+## Invoking KOKKOS through input file or through command-line?

 Unlike the *USER-OMP* or the *GPU* package in the [previous episode]({{page.root}}{% link _episodes/05-accelerating-lammps.md %}) which supports *either* OpenMP
-*or* GPU, the **Kokkos** package supports both OpenMP and GPUs.
-This adds additional complexity to the command-line to invoke appropriate execution mode (OpenMP or GPU) when you decide to use **Kokkos** for your LAMMPS runs.
-In the following section, we'll touch on a few general command-line features which are needed to call **Kokkos**.
+*or* GPU, the **KOKKOS** package supports both OpenMP and GPUs.
+This adds additional complexity to the command-line to invoke appropriate execution mode (OpenMP or GPU) when you decide to use **KOKKOS** for your LAMMPS runs.
+In the following section, we'll touch on a few general command-line features which are needed to call **KOKKOS**.
 More detailed OpenMP or GPU specific command-line switches will be discussed in later episodes.

 Let us recall the command-line to submit a LAMMPS job that uses USER-OMP as an